seandstewart/que/README.md

 QuickStart
 --------
 Que has no dependencies and is exceptionally light-weight, comprising of only a few hundred lines of code.
-Installation is as simple as `pip3 install que`.
+Installation is as simple as `pip3 install que-py`.

 Then you're good to go! `import que` and rock on 🤘